 What Could a Dental Bridge Do for Your Smile?

 - Bridges are more stable than unsupported dentures, because they allow a replacement tooth to be anchored by two dental crowns, securely affixed to teeth adjacent to your gap.
+Dental bridges are excellent alternatives to dental implants.

 - Using this method of restoration you can replace a single lost tooth, or several, without fear that your prosthetic will move during meals or even speaking.

 - No adhesives will be necessary, because the prosthetic tooth will be directly connected to the dental crowns atop your natural teeth.
+See a before and after dental bridge.

 - Dental bridges are relatively fast and affordable, particularly compared to dental implants, which require oral surgery and months of healing.